How to read and use the Awesome Oscillator trading indicator

-The indicator is plotted as a histogram in a box at the bottom of the chart and the histogram bars are found in either of the two colours red or green (with some trading platforms the lines can be red or blue).
-When the midpoint value of the last price is higher than the previous bar midpoint, the histogram will be green (blue) and if the midpoint of the last bar is lower compared to the previous bar, it will be red.
+The indicator is plotted as a histogram in a box at the bottom of the chart and the histogram bars are found in either of the two colours red or green (with some trading platforms, the lines can be red or blue).
+When the midpoint value of the last price is higher than the previous bar midpoint, the histogram is green (blue) and if the midpoint of the last bar is lower compared to the previous bar, it is red.

-In simple terms, the bar will be green if it has a higher value compared to the previous bar and it is red if its value is lower compared to the previous bar.
-Another element is the zero line around which the indicator oscillates and moves between positive or negative values.
-If the indicator values are above the zero-line, it means that the shorter period is higher than the longer time frame and vice versa, if the faster period is lower than the longer period the indicator will be below the zero-line.
-Thus, when the histogram moves above the zero-line, it is indicating that bullish forces drive the market and when the Awesome Oscillator values are below the zero-line, it will point toward a bearish momentum.
+In simple terms, the bar is green if it has a higher value compared to the previous bar and it is red if its value is lower compared to the previous bar.
+Another element is the zero line, around which the indicator oscillates and moves between positive or negative values.
+If the indicator values are above the zero line, it means that the shorter period is higher than the longer time frame and vice versa.
+Thus, when the histogram moves above the zero line, it indicates that bullish forces are driving the market and when the Awesome Oscillator values are below the zero line, it points toward a bearish momentum.

-There are a variety of strategies which could be used by traders to identify potential trading opportunities.
-Some of the well-known and basic trading setups are the zero-line crossover, the twin peaks, the saucer and divergence.
+There is a variety of strategies that could be used by traders to identify potential trading opportunities.
+Some of the better-known basic trading set-ups are the zero-line crossover, the twin peaks, the saucer and divergence.

 Awesome Oscillator and zero-line crossovers

-The basic alerts which are generated by the Awesome Oscillator are identified on the basis of the zero-line cross overs.
+The basic alerts that are generated by the Awesome Oscillator are identified on the basis of the zero-line crossovers.

-- A bullish buying opportunity alerts occur when the AO indicator crosses above the zero-line, indicating that the short-term momentum is increasing faster compared to the long term.
+- A bullish buying opportunity alert occurs when the AO indicator crosses above the zero line, indicating that the short-term momentum is increasing faster compared to the long term.

-- A sell opportunity is detected when the indicator crosses below the zero-line mark displaying that the short-term momentum decreases more rapidly than the long-term.
+- A sell opportunity is detected when the indicator crosses below the zero-line mark, meaning that the short-term momentum is decreasing more rapidly than the long term.

 Look at the following graph.